richardcblewett/cat-breed-chooser/README.md

 - As a user, I want to be able to search in my local area for specific breeds of cat that are available to adopt.
         - _Once user information is incorporated, this options may become a possibility.
 But it would be a ways down the road._
 - As a user, I want to receive alerts when a cat of a specific breed is available to adopt in my area.
         - _Again, this would depend on having user and location area available.
-May be the equivalent of a pipe dream_
+Maybe the equivalent of a pipe dream._

 <br><br>